 As Shareef O’Neal grew up and became quite a solid player in his own right, Kobe Bryant became somewhat of a mentor to the young man he wanted to have the 2009 NBA All-Star Game trophy.
-The “Black Mamba” would work on certain aspects of the game with him but would also just check in on him from time to time.
+The “Black Mamba” would work on aspects of the game with him and check in on him from time to time.

 One of those times just happened to be on the morning of January 26, 2020.
-Bryant sent Shareef a quick text at 8:19 a.m Pacific, simply asking, “You good fam?”
-O’Neal sent a text back a couple of hours later but never got a response, And, sadly, we all know why as Bryant, his 13-year-old daughter Gianna, and seven others were tragically killed in a helicopter accident at 9:45 a.m. that very same morning, which means Shareef may have been the last person that Kobe ever messaged.
+Bryant sent Shareef a quick text at 8:19 am PST.
+He simply asked, “You good fam?”
+O’Neal sent a text back a couple of hours later but never got a response.

-The tragedy obviously hit the O’Neal family very hard and Shaq was clearly devastated at the loss of the man he called his “little brother.”
-O’Neal gave a truly moving speech at Bryant’s public memorial at Staples Center but also brought some laughter as he promised to teach Kobe’s surviving daughters all of Bryant’s moves as Kobe had done for Shareef while also promising not to teach them his own free-throw shooting techniques.
+The tragedy obviously hit the O’Neal family very hard.
+Shaq was clearly devastated at the loss of the man he called his “little brother.”
+O’Neal gave a truly moving speech at Bryant’s public memorial at Staples Center.
+He also brought some laughter as he promised to teach Kobe’s surviving daughters all of Bryant’s moves as Kobe had done for Shareef.
+He also promised not to teach them his own free-throw shooting techniques.